learnlatex/learnlatex.github.io/en/lesson-04.md

 ## A first example

-We'll start with an example contrasting one of the most common logical mark-up commands in LaTeX, `\emph`, with simply making something italic.
+We'll start with an example contrasting one of the most common logical markup commands in LaTeX, `\emph`, with simply making something italic.
 (In print, that's usually how things are emphasised.)